ismet55555/Certified-Kubernetes-Administrator-Notes/README.md

 How and where the Service will expose the application.

 ### ClusterIP (default)

 - Expose applications *inside* the cluster network
 - Clients will be other Pods within the cluster
-    - Pod --> Service --> Pods
+- **Traffic:** *Pod --> Service --> Endpoint --> Pods*
 - Can create a starting template:
     - `kubectl create service clusterip svc-internal --tcp=80:80 --dry-run='client' -o yaml > svc-internal.yml`
     - Remember, you can set up command completion, and use `--help`
+    - `--tcp=<INSIDE PORT>:<OUTSIDE TARGETPORT`
 - Example: Service exposed within a cluster
     - ``
         apiVersion: v1            # <-- Note
         kind: Service
         metadata:
           name: svc-clusterip
         spec:
           type: ClusterIP         # <-- Can leave out, it is default anyways
           selector:
             app: svc-example      # <-- Locate and attach to Pods with this label
           ports:                  # <-- Can have many ports
             - protocol: TCP
-                  port: 80            # <-- Service listens on this port
+              port: 80            # <-- Service listens on this port (outside pod)
-                  targetPort: 80      # <-- Port on Pods attached to this service ``
+              targetPort: 80      # <-- Port on Pods attached to this service (inside pod) ``

 ### NodePort

 - Expose application *outside* the cluster network
 - Applications or users are accessing application from outside the cluster
-    - Can be accessed using the Node's IP address (ie. `<NODE IP>:<NodePort>`
+- Can be accessed using the Node's host IP address (ie. `<NODE IP>:<NodePort>`
 - Kubernetes allocates a port from a range of (default: 30000-32767) to service
-        - Same port on every Node
+    - *Same port on every Node*
     - For example, port 30020, on all Nodes running the Service
     - Can specify with `nodePort` key
 - Can create a starting template:
     - `kubectl create service nodeport svc-external --tcp=80:80 --dry-run=client -o yaml > svc-external.yml`
     - Remember, you can set up command completion, and use `--help`
 - Example: Service exposed outside a cluster
     - ``
         apiVersion: v1
         kind: Service
         metadata:
           name: my-service
         spec:
-              type: NodePort        # <-- Note
+          type: NodePort        # <-- NOTE
           selector:
             app: MyApp
           ports:
               # By default and for convenience, the `targetPort` is set to the same value as the `port` field.
-                - port: 80          # <-- Service listens on this port
+            - port: 80          # <-- Service listens on this port (outside pod)
-                  targetPort: 80    # <-- Ports on Pods attached to this service
+              targetPort: 80    # <-- Ports on Pods attached to this service (inside pod)
               nodePort: 30007   # <-- Exposed port on nodes.
-Optional, by default chosen 30000-32767
+Optional, by default chosen 30000-32767 (outside cluster) ``
-          ``

 ### LoadBalancer
     - Expose applications *outside* of cluster network
     - Use external cloud load balancer
     - Only works with cloud platforms (ie. AWS) that include load balancing
-    - Client -> LoadBalancer -> Cluster/Service -> Pod
+    - **Traffic:**: *Client -> LoadBalancer -> Cluster/Service -> Endpoint -> Pod*

 ### ExternalName
     - No proxying of any kind is set up
     - Maps Service to contents of `externalName` field (ie. foo.bar.example.com)
-    - *Not covered in CKA exam*
+    - **Not covered in CKA exam**